Floss Before or After Brushing? Why The Order Matters

 Practicing good dental hygiene will help you avoid dental problems, reduce your risk of gum disease, keep your breath fresh, and leave you feeling better and more confident.

-Poor oral hygiene can lead to various dental problems, the most common being tooth decay and gum disease.
-If plaque, a sticky film of bacteria, is not regularly cleaned from teeth, it can lead to gum disease and tooth decay.
-Frequent brushing and flossing help with avoiding many of these conditions by decreasing the formation of plaque.
+For instance, if plaque, a sticky film of bacteria, is not regularly cleaned from teeth, it can lead to gum disease and tooth decay.
+Frequent brushing and flossing help avoid many of these conditions by decreasing plaque formation.
+When flossing is hard due to braces, you can use interdental brushes.

-The impact of dental hygiene on overall wellbeing
+The impact of dental hygiene on overall well-being

 The oral cavity is like a window to your overall health.
 It has a direct effect on one’s general health; studies have connected poor oral hygiene to many systemic diseases such as heart disease, cancer, diabetes, and respiratory infections.